-For a board lit in up to 16.9 million colors, the HyperX Alloy Elite sports a simple aesthetic while still packing most of the features we expect out of a quality gaming keyboard.
+For a board lit in up to 16.9 million colors, the HyperX Alloy Elite sports a relatively simple aesthetic while still packing the features we expect out of a quality gaming keyboard.
 It comes in your choice of Cherry MX Brown, Blue, and Red.
-What it lacks in a dedicated macro column and RGB backlights, it makes up for with an affordable price and quality design.
+What it lacks in a dedicated macro column it makes up for with its reasonable price and quality, durable design.